ChartIQ/chartiq-react-seed/README.md

 # Charting-Library---React-Seed-Project

-This is a basic build of the ChartIQ library within the React framework.
-This provides an example of how to implement the most common elements in the library.
-This is not a comprehensive example, more like a good starting point for an React developer.
+This is a basic example to illustrate how to use the ChartIQ library within the React framework.
+It is not comprehensive and only intended to provide guidance on how to implement UI that interacts with the most common API calls in the [javaScript library](https://documentation.chartiq.com).
+It may need to be extended to support more elaborate implementations.
+Feel free to contact us and request sample code and guidance on how to extend the SDK.

+A full featured react application can be found at https://github.com/ChartIQ/chartiq-react-app

 ## Requirements